AdobeDocs/experience-manager-65.en/help/forms/using/synchronizing-adaptive-forms-xfa.md

 After uploading the package, you can view these assets in the AEM Forms UI.

-Install the package using the package manager: `https://<server>:<port>/crx/packmgr/index.jsp`
+Install the package using the Package Manager: `https://<server>:<port>/crx/packmgr/index.jsp`

 The package contains the following assets:

 1. `sample-form.xdp`: The XFA form template used as an example

 1. `sample-xfa-af`: The adaptive form based on the sample-form.xdp file.
 This adaptive form, however, does not include any fields.
-In the next step, we will add content to this adaptive form.
+In the next step, you add content to this adaptive form.

 ### Add content to adaptive form {#add-content-to-adaptive-form-br}